-The provider had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, radiographs and infection prevention and control.
+The provider had extensive quality assurance processes to encourage learning and continuous improvement.
+These included audits of dental care records, endodontic, crown and bridge procedures, bitewings, X-ray equipment, disability access, radiographs and infection prevention and control.
 Staff kept records of the results of these audits and the resulting action plans and improvements.

-The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+The principal dentists showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.